8/3/2021

 Scott Davis

 Okay, helpful.
-And then just as a follow-up on e-mobility, I mean, can you give us a sense of the winds that you're getting, what is kind of a content, what does good look like on a content story for you guys on an electric vehicle?
-And it can just be an illustration or an example if you want, but trying to get a sense of that.
+And then just as a follow-up on e-mobility, I mean, can you give us a sense of kind of on the wins that you're getting, What does good look like on a content story for you guys on an electric vehicle?
+It can just be an illustration or example if you want, but trying to get a sense of that.
+Thanks.

 speaker